Chart Color Schemes

 Bulimba's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bulimba's health outcomes show remarkable results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Bulimba's health outcomes show exceptional results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
 Approximately 80% of Bulimba's total population (6,626 people) have private health cover, compared to 55.8% in Greater Brisbane and the national average of 55.7%.

 Frequently Asked Questions - Health